2004 United States presidential election in Florida: Analysis

 During the 2004 U.S. presidential election, numerous allegations of irregularities were made concerning the voting process in Florida.
 These allegations included missing and uncounted votes, machine malfunction, and a lack of correlation between the vote count and exit polling.

 In the prior election, Ralph Nader obtained over 2% of the vote, thus Bush won with less than 50% of the vote, making his approval rating and his brother's approval ratings the deciding factor of the state.
 Polls throughout the campaign indicated that Florida was too close to call, prompting concerns about a repeat of the 2000 fiasco.
 However, the high popularity of George W. Bush's brother, Republican Governor Jeb Bush, contributed to a relatively comfortable victory for Bush, by a margin of 5% over his Democratic rival, John Kerry.
+Despite this, Florida remained the most Democratic of the 11 states of the former Confederacy, and Kerry's 5% loss in Florida was the closest he came to carrying any Confederate state.

 While the South Florida metropolitan area mostly voted for Kerry, the other parts of the state mainly supported Bush, being culturally closer to the rest of the southern United States than to Miami, home to large Hispanic and Jewish populations, as well as retirees and transplants from the largely liberal Northeastern United States.

 Key to Bush's victory was increased turnout in Republican areas.
 Bush's margin of victory in several counties topped 70%, particularly in the Florida Panhandle.
 Bush also won a significant number of heavily populated and fast-growing areas including Jacksonville, the entire Tampa Bay area, Southwest Florida, Orlando, the Space Coast, and Ocala.

+Osceola and Hillsborough counties would not vote Republican again until 2024.

-As of the 2024 presidential election, this is the last election in which Hillsborough County and Osceola County voted for the Republican candidate.
-This is also the last time that the cities of Orlando, Tampa, and Kissimmee have voted Republican in a presidential election.
+As of the 2024 presidential election, this is the last time that the city of Orlando has voted Republican in a presidential election.